on this page

 Applying for an exemption when you claim JobSeeker Payment

-- you’re still doing paid work or study but you’re doing less hours because of your sickness or injury
+- still doing paid work or study but you’re doing less hours because of your sickness or injury

 Applying for an exemption if you’re already getting JobSeeker Payment